Lonero-Team/hashbolt/docs/reference/hashing.md

 # Hashing

-Due to less network congestion, HashBolt is able to decrease delayed latency of Lonero's entire blockchain including its hashing algorithm speed.
+Due to less network congestion, HashBolt is able to decrease delayed latency of data in Lonero's entire blockchain.
+This helps with many things including the efficiency of Lonero's hashing algorithm and speed.

 ---